How does ScanWatch compare to the competition?

 Should I use ScanWatch if I wear a pacemaker?

 No, you should not use ScanWatch if you wear a pacemaker or other internal medical device.
-ScanWatch circulates a small electrical signal in your body to record your electrocardiogram (ECG), which may interfere with a pacemaker or other medical device.
+A pacemaker circulates electrical signals in your body, which may induce wrong ECG measurements from the watch.